jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Tools.rst

 Containers
 ----------

 Containers are lightweight and portable software platforms, similar to virtual machine images, but aimed at high performance applications.
 A container will not only have the code for the target application, but also its runtime, system tools, libraries, and settings, ensuring consistent execution across environments.
+The primary software engine that builds and runs containers is called Docker.
+The HPC systems at TACC use software called Apptainer, which will convert and run containers made using docker.
 Please see `TACC's container tutorials <https://containers-at-tacc.readthedocs.io/en/latest/>`_ for more details.

 **Key Features**